 For an extra special treat, serve this breakfast classic with a warm berry topping and homemade whipped cream.

-Store any leftover Brioche French Toast in an airtight container refrigerated for 1-2 days.
+Store any leftover Brioche French Toast in an airtight container in the refrigerator for 1 to 2 days.

 Recipe FAQ’s

-Thick, sturdy bread like brioche, challah, or a dense loaf of white bread, like Texas toast, is ideal for making French toast.
+Thick, sturdy bread, such as brioche, challah, or a dense loaf of white bread like Texas toast, is ideal for making French toast.
 These types of breads will absorb the egg mixture without falling apart.

 To keep your French toast from being soggy, avoid soaking the bread in the egg mixture for too long.
 Just a quick dip on each side is enough.
 Using day-old bread can also help, as it’s less likely to absorb too much liquid.